info@rubertpartners.com |

 - Non-Muslim individuals

-- Residents and non-residents of the UAE
+- Residents and non-residents

-- Individuals owning assets in the UAE
+- Individuals holding UAE-based assets

 What Assets Can a DIFC Will Cover?